A reader sent us the following question:

 I see laundry as the worst form of lazy clutter.
 I understand your pain and stress.
 I was once a degenerate who let laundry pile up around her until it seemed an impossible foe.
 The dark side, however, is behind me, and I offer you more than 20 tips to help you keep your laundry chaos to a minimum:

 - First and foremost, establish a laundry routine.
-We do laundry every Monday and Thursday in our two-person household.
+We do laundry every Monday and Thursday in our household.
 I suggest that if there are one or two people in your house that you follow in my footsteps.
-If you have three or four people in your home, you need to do laundry every other day.
+If you have three or four people in your home, you probably need to do laundry every other day.
 If there are five or more people in your house, you should do a load of laundry (or more) every day.
 You can’t let laundry pile up or it instantly becomes chaotic.

 - Have fewer clothes.
 The fewer clothes you have, the fewer clothes you have to wash.
 In a series of upcoming posts, I’ll discuss specific ways to do this.